puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

 ---
-title: "Make Microsoft Edge the default browser on Windows" ms.author: brianalt
+title: "Set Microsoft Edge as the default browser on Windows" ms.author: brianalt
 author: dan-wesley
 manager: srugh
-ms.date: 09/03/2019
+ms.date: 09/04/2019
 audience: ITPro
 ms.topic: conceptual
 ms.prod: microsoft-edge
 localization_priority: medium
 ms.collection: M365-modern-desktop
-description: "Learn how to make Microsoft Edge the default browser"
+description: "Learn how to set Microsoft Edge as the default browser"
 ---

-# How to make Microsoft Edge your default browser
+# Set Microsoft Edge as the default browser

-This article explains how you can make Microsoft Edge the default browser for your organization on Windows.
+This article explains how you can set Microsoft Edge as the default browser on Windows.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later on Windows 8 or later.
 For Windows 7 and Mac see the [Set Microsoft Edge as default browser](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#defaultbrowsersettingenabled) policy.

 ## Introduction

-You can use the **Set a default associations configuration file** Group Policy or the [DefaultAssociationsConfiguration](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-applicationdefaults#applicationdefaults-defaultassociationsconfiguration) Mobile Device Management setting to make Microsoft Edge the default browser for your organization.
+You can use the **Set a default associations configuration file** Group Policy or the [DefaultAssociationsConfiguration](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-applicationdefaults#applicationdefaults-defaultassociationsconfiguration) Mobile Device Management setting to set Microsoft Edge the default browser for your organization.

 To set Microsoft Edge Beta as the default browser for html files and http/https links use the following application association file example: